 Suppose Bob, a famous critic, says that Tropers: The Movie "had the potential to be a great work of art in different hands, but the lead actor is a drug addict and the director was Uwe Boll."
 In the commercial, however, we hear that Bob has called the movie "[...] a great work of art[.]"

 The commercial has just quote mined.
-It's a dirty, rotten, low-down trick, one of The Oldest Ones in the Book, and is a subtrope of Blatant Lies.
+It's a dirty, rotten, low-down trick, one of The Oldest Ones in the Book, and is a subtrope of Blatant Lies and Weasel Words.
 Features commonly in sloppy rhetoric and propaganda pieces.
 Unfortunately, this usually works with an ill-informed audience, as the speaker can usually expect that they will not check the source for the quotes.
 Frequently used as part of an ad hominem fallacious argument.

 Compare/Contrast Quote Swear Unquote (fiddling with quotes, but not passing them off as accurate).
 Also compare Manipulative Editing.
 Very likely to lead to Beam Me Up, Scotty!.
 Despite the similarity in sound, has nothing to do with Enemy Mine.